 Living abroad in a non-English speaking country taught me some hard-earned life lessons; including how to remove a mouse from inside the workings of your refrigerator, how to politely refuse a sit-down meal with 5 chosen potential ‘life partners’, and that travelling alone as a young person is tough!
 But, since then, my love of travel has only grown.
 I worked in New Zealand for one year and got into hiking, surfing and kickboxing.
-My other interests include photography, dancing, Thai kickboxing, books, unusual anime and video games.

 I found that my studies enhanced my new-found knowledge of communications in a new way: Knowing your target audience and the best way to communicate information to them is key in both a disaster situation and in everyday life.
 High levels of empathy; putting yourself in other people’s shoes and understanding what they need to understand make a good communicator and marketer.
 Studying different societies has helped a lot too.